Payment flow

 Yes.
 PayPal operates in over 200 countries and supports 25 currencies.

 When you invoice an international client, they pay in their local currency using their local PayPal account or cards.
 PayPal handles the currency conversion and deposits the equivalent amount in your currency.
 International payments through PayPal remove the friction of wire transfers and make cross-border payments as simple as domestic ones.
+For freelancers who work with clients in multiple countries, PayPal eliminates the need for separate bank accounts or wire transfer instructions for each region.

 Currency conversion

 PayPal converts currency at approximately 3-4% above the mid-market exchange rate.
 The conversion fee comes within the amount you receive.
 The client sees their total in their local currency.
 You receive your currency equivalent after conversion.
+For a $1,000 USD invoice paid by a European client in euros, the conversion markup typically adds $30-40 to the total cost the client pays, but the client sees a single amount in euros rather than dealing with exchange rates themselves.

 International considerations

-- Cross-border fee: Additional 1.5% fee for international transactions
+- Cross-border fee: Additional 1.5% fee for international transactions on top of the standard 2.9% + $0.30

-- Client trust: International clients often prefer PayPal over entering card details on unfamiliar sites
+- Client trust: International clients often prefer PayPal over entering card details on unfamiliar sites because PayPal's buyer protection applies regardless of country

 What if a client disputes a PayPal payment?